A Robust Stackelberg Game for Cyber-Security Investment in Networked Control Systems: Introduction

-Furthermore, we develop {\it robust} game-theoretic investment approaches for NCS with model uncertainties.
-The model parameters of an NCS usually vary over time due to changes in operating conditions, thereby making the NCS model uncertain \cite{UncertainNCSBook}.
-Modifying the security investment as these changes occur can be time-consuming, expensive and infeasible if the model is unknown for the upcoming time interval.
-Thus, unlike in repeated dynamic games \cite{Basar2019CPS-Survey}, we seek {\it fixed}, {\it long-term} investment that provides {\it robust} $\mathcal{H}_2$-performance over a set of future uncertain models.
-We propose and analyze the trade-offs of two SG designs for uncertain model sets, based on the {\it average}-payoff and {\it nominal-model} payoff criteria.
+Furthermore, the model parameters of an NCS usually vary over time due to changes in operating conditions, thereby making the NCS model uncertain \cite{UncertainNCSBook}.
+Modifying the security investment as these changes occur can be time-consuming and expensive.
+Thus, unlike in repeated dynamic games \cite{Basar2019CPS-Survey}, we seek {\it fixed}, {\it long-term} investment that provides {\it robustness} to model uncertainty.
+Moreover, for a realistic setting where the defender, who is the leader of the SG, does not know the follower's, i.e. the attacker's, capabilities, we develop a robust-defense sequential algorithm where the defender protects against the most powerful hypothetical attacker.

-The proposed games are validated using an example of wide-area control for the IEEE 39-bus model, which represents the New England power system.
-First, we show that as the cost of defense per node increases, CBSEs of the proposed cost-based Stackelberg game (CBSG) reveal the ``{\it important}" physical nodes \cite{Dorfler2014,PSACC2019} that need higher levels of protection.
-Second, we demonstrate that reliable control performance can be maintained unless the defender's resources are much more limited than the attacker's.
-Third, we perform a statistical payoff comparison to examine the trade-offs of the SGs proposed for uncertain model sets and demonstrate feasibility of robust, long-term protection for power systems with load uncertainty.
+The proposed games are validated using an example of wide-area oscillation damping control for the IEEE 39-bus model, which represents the New England power system.
+First, we show that as the cost of defense per node increases, CBSEs of the proposed cost-based Stackelberg game (CBSG) reveal the ``{\it important}" physical nodes \cite{Mihailo2013TAC,PSACC2019}, which are prioritized for protection and attack due to their impact on the control performance.
+We also show that reliable control performance can be maintained unless the defender's resources are much more limited than the attacker's.
+Second, we demonstrate feasibility of robust, long-term protection for power systems with model uncertainty as well as the defender's uncertainty about the attacker's resources.
+Third, we demonstrate the efficiency of the enhanced BPEGA method.
+Finally, to show the applicability of the proposed techniques to large-scale networks, we extend our simulation study to the IEEE 68-bus system, which has more than twice the number of states than the 39-bus model.

+For our problem, we consider a linear state feedback controller with a $\mathcal{H}_2$-control objective.
+The proposed security investment strategies are assumed to be fixed over long periods of time.
+The NCS model may change over such periods, but we show that our game is robust to model variations provided the change is estimated and followed by a new $\mathcal{H}_2$-control design.
+This assumption, although idealistic, provides baseline performance bounds and allows for deployment of efficient computational tools developed for sparse $\mathcal{H}_2$ feedback controllers \cite{Mihailo2013TAC, Dorfler2014}.
+While more realistic constraints and stability guarantees were recently addressed for sparse control designs in, e.g., \cite{Lian2018sparsity,LoCicero2021Sparsity,Arastoo2016CDCsparsity,BAHAVARNIA2017sparsity}, these methods are computationally complex and do not easily extend to large NCSs.
+However, they can be readily adopted by our investment methods when more computationally efficient solutions are found.